CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 6 - Secure Generative AI Applications.md

 In this lab, you will complete the following tasks:

 - Enable AI workload plan
-- Explore the Azure AI Foundary portal
+- Explore the Azure AI Foundry portal
 - Validate Content Filter Policy
 - Create The Content Filter